Arch of Janus: History

+It was built using spolia, i.e. material from earlier buildings, including bricks, together with pottery shards, and was covered with white marble, also from earlier buildings.

 In the Middle Ages, the Frangipane family transformed the building into a fortress, and so it survived intact until 1830.
 Then, the attic and top were torn down because they were erroneously believed to not belong to the original structure.
 However, there is a staircase within the north-west pier which would have given access to this top floor.
 Iron pins originally held together the marble blocks but were removed in the Middle Ages, leading to the monument's present pock-marked look.
 Fragments of the dedicatory inscription are still preserved inside the nearby church of San Giorgio in Velabro.

 The arch has not been accessible to the public since the explosion of a bomb in front of San Giorgio in Velabro, on the night of 27 July 1993.
 It is the one monument of the Forum Boarium that remains unrestored.
 The Arch of Malborghetto, just outside Rome, also includes the remnants of a former Roman quadrifons arch.